Repholositswe/Job-Portal-Website/README.md

 This project was developed as a personal initiative to explore and apply full-stack web development skills.
 It combines frontend technologies (HTML, CSS, JavaScript) with backend logic using PHP — including form handling and email functionality.
 All code and design were created by me as part of my learning and portfolio development.

-Contact

-Feel free to reach out via [your email or LinkedIn] for feedback, collaboration, or questions.